loganbwu/Timestamper/README.md

 ## Installation

-Current there is no standalone distribution and `requirements.txt` has not been tested.
+Currently there is no standalone distribution as this is developed for personal use.

 1. Clone or download this repository
 2. Install Exiftool (exiftool.org)